 - 302 - Temporary Redirection : Used when content is moved temporarily.
-Search engines can thus choose not to transfer the SEO value , considering that the original page will undoubtedly return.
+Search engines can therefore choose not to transfer the SEO value , considering that the original page will undoubtedly return.

 - 307 - Temporary Redirection (HTTP/1.1) : Similar to 302, but more specifically related to the HTTP/1.1 version.

-- Meta Refresh : This is a variant since in itself it is not an HTTP redirect per se.
-This concept rather represents a pause of a few seconds before redirecting the user to a new page.
+- Meta Refresh : This is a variation since in itself, it is not an HTTP redirection per se.
+This notion rather represents a pause of a few seconds before redirecting the user to a new page.

 What are website redirects used for?

 When it comes to optimizing the technical SEO of a website , it helps to understand that redirects can have different functions .